stcorp/muninn/README.rst

 Namespaces
 ==========
-A namespace is a named set of product attributes.
-The concept of a namespace is used to group related product attributes and to avoid name clashes.
-Any product attribute can be defined to be either optional or mandatory.
+A namespace is a named set of product properties.
+The concept of a namespace is used to group related product properties and to avoid name clashes.
+Any product property can be defined to be either optional or mandatory.

-For example, the definition of the ``core`` namespace includes the mandatory attribute ``uuid``, and the optional attributes ``validity_start`` and ``validity_stop``.
-The full name of these product attributes is ``core.uuid``, ``core.validity_start``, and ``core.validity_stop``.
+For example, the definition of the ``core`` namespace includes the mandatory property ``uuid``, and the optional properties ``validity_start`` and ``validity_stop``.
+The full name of these product properties is ``core.uuid``, ``core.validity_start``, and ``core.validity_stop``.